 July is often a month for celebration in the United States with fireworks on the 4th.
 For me, July never passes quietly as my memories take me back to 1991, which holds the darkest and lowest time in my life.

-On the 8th of July, 1991, after I clocked out at work and headed home, I was supposed to back up my belongings and move out.
+On the 8th of July, 1991, after I clocked out at work and headed home, I was supposed to pack up my belongings and move out.
 My first wife had demanded the night before that I leave.
 This was the third time during our short marriage that she insisted we divorce.
 The reason this time?
 I had decided to go back to college while still working full-time at the hosiery mill to earn my teaching degree.
 Her reasoning seems preposterous, but it is true.
 Many years later I learned she suffered a type of mental disorder that prevented her from keeping any type of steady relationship.

 When I pulled into the driveway to start packing my stuff into my pickup truck, she came outside of the back door and told me that my eight-year-old brother had been shot and was in surgery at the hospital.
 I don’t remember putting the truck into gear.
 Everything for the next few minutes remains a blur, but when I had come out of the shock, I found myself driving down Airport Road in Fort Payne, Alabama at nearly 70 mph.
 This was after speeding down the hairpin turn of Sylvania Gap.